Living Learning Communities

 Service-Learning Community

-The Service Learning Community’s mission is to cultivate the next generations of leaders to be people with and for others.
-The SLC is a sophomore community where students engage in hands-on service in the Los Angeles community, take LMU Core Curriculum courses together and practice communal living.
+The Service Learning Community’s mission is to cultivate the next generations of leaders to be people With and for others.
+The SLC is primarily a sophomore and junior community where students engage in hands-on service in the Los Angeles community, learn together, and practice communal living.

 Additional Theme Housing Program Options at LMU